 Step aside traditional coffee latte, there’s a new elixir in town.
 This turmeric latte, made with a few simple whole food ingredients will have you feeling energized and nourished, thanks to its star ingredient: the yellow-hued beauty and healing food, turmeric.

-Turmeric tonics are nothing new--2016 may just have been the year of this super root herb.
-Turmeric has been found in everything from teas and fresh juices, to baked goods, superfood bars, and more.
+Turmeric is used in everything from teas and fresh juices, to baked goods, superfood bars, and more.
 This turmeric latte showcases all the best flavors (and healing properties!) of the root in an easy-to-make super warming tonic.

 All About Turmeric